 API Example in Real Life

-The mobile apps can be one of the very familiar examples of APIs.
-The mobile applications generally contain all the UI related parts of the application.
+Mobile apps can be one of the very familiar examples of APIs.
+Mobile applications generally contain all the UI related parts of the application.

 Another example you can see on this page is the Social sharing buttons.
 When you click on them, a popup appears for confirmation about your action.
 Once you confirm, the post is shared with the selected social media website through an API.
 The social sharing buttons use the API provided by those websites to share any URL on the internet.

 We are not required to know how an API works internally for serving a specific business goal or any task.
 All we will need to know is how to interact with the API.

 For example, all airline ticket booking applications will use an API exposed by the airline company.
 Anytime a customer uses any such application and books a flight ticket, the application passes the passenger and flight booking information to the API.